oracle-livelabs/apex/apex-professional-hol22/6-calculate-fees-activities/6-calculate-fees-activities.md

 ## Summary

-You have successfully created and configured the workflow for the 'Doctor's Appointment Made Easy!' application.
+You have successfully created and configured the Calculate Fees workflow for the 'Doctor's Appointment Made Easy!' application.

 ### What's Next